-In 1927, the British archaeologist Sir Leonard Wooley found the now-famous Enhuduanna calcite disc in the excavations at the Sumerian site of Ur.
-The three inscriptions on the disc identify the four figures depicted: Enheduanna, an officer of the harem, her major domo and her scribe.
+In 1927, the British archaeologist Sir Leonard Wooley found the now-famous Enhuduanna calcite disc in his excavations at the Sumerian site of Ur.
+The three inscriptions on the disc identify the four figures depicted: Enheduanna, her Estate Manager Adda, her hair dresser Ilum Palilis, and her scribe Sagadu.
 The royal inscription on the disc, reads: "Enheduanna, zirru-priestess, wife of the god Nanna, daughter of Sargon, king of the world, in the temple of the goddess Innana.”
 The figure of Enheduanna is placed prominently on the disc emphasizing her importance in relation to the others and, further, her position of great power and influence on the culture of her time.

 Wooley also uncovered the temple complex where the priestesses were buried in a special cemetery.
 Kriwaczek writes, "Records suggest that offerings continued to be made to these dead priestesses.
 That one of the most striking artefacts, physical proof of Enheduanna's existence, was found in a layer dateable to many centuries after her lifetime, makes it likely that she in particular was remembered and honoured long after the fall of the dynasty that had appointed her to the management of the temple"(120).
 Further proof of her profound impact on culture is that she is still remembered and honoured in the present day and poems are still composed on the model she created over 4,000 years ago.